OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

-## Testing Authentication and Session Management on the Endpoint
+## Testing Authentication and Session Management

 The following chapter outlines authentication and session management requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are focused on server side and therefore are not relying on a specific implementation on iOS or Android.

-### Verifying that Users Are Properly Authenticated
+### Verify that Users Are Properly Authenticated

 #### Overview